 All this is very nice you say, but I don’t want to go to Olympia, I don’t want to sit on the beach and I don’t want to sit around Katakolon all day drinking coffee.
 Are there other places to go in the surrounding areas that have something more to see and do?
 Well, if you are in the area for more than a day, or if you simply want to get a car or taxi and head somewhere off the main cruise itinerary then yes there are a few places I could recommend.
 How about Chlemoutsi Castle and the Thermal Baths at Kyllini?
 Or if you prefer something a bit more natural how about the beautiful Foloi Oak Forest which could be included in a trip to Olympia if time permits.
 If you enjoy nature there is also the Strofilia Forest and the adjacent Kalogria wetlands that are also about an hour from Katakolon.
 And of course, there is always the nearby Mercouri Winery.
 So there you have it, what to do in Katakolon for a day, or a week!

 Ordering Mercouri wines online

 Wanted to take back a case but the ship only lets in a couple of bottles?
 Seems to be a common complaint and we get many mails asking where you can get more bottles of your favorite tipple to remember your cruise with.
-Well, a solution for our American visitors is now at hand!
+Well, a solution is now at hand!